 What is Black Box Testing?

-Moreover, black box testing gets its name from the concept of a black/opaque box, through which one cannot decipher the internal contents of the box and can only visualize and examine its external appearance and structure.
+Moreover, black box testing gets its name from the concept of a black box or opaque box, through which one cannot decipher the internal contents of the box and can only visualize and examine its external appearance and structure.
 In short, black box testing is used to verify and validate the correct and smooth functioning of the intended functionalities without digging and evaluating the internal structure of the system.

 In the given diagram of a software application, it may be seen that only external structure needs to be tested comprising of intended functionalities: A, B, C, J,K,L, X,Y, Z, P, Q and R, and internal structure & framework of the system need not to be considered for black box testing.
 If the intended functionalities are functioning expectedly without any issues, the application overall is considered to be acceptable for further process.